heshameraqi/LabelMeAnnotationTool/README.md

-[LabelMe](http://labelme.csail.mit.edu) annotation tool source code
+[LabelMe](http://labelme.csail.mit.edu) OBB annotation tool source code
 ===========

 Here you will find the source code to install the LabelMe annotation